bihealth/sodar-server/docs_manual/source/ui_project_update.rst

     Send project members email updates for file uploads using landing zones.
 For more information, see the
     :ref:`Landing Zones app documentation <app_landingzones>`.
+Prohibited file types
+    If you want to prohibit uploading files of certain types to the project, add related file suffixes here as a comma-separated list.
+The file suffixes will be checked during landing zone validation.
+For more information, see :ref:`app_landingzones_transfer_prohibit`.
 Allow sample sheet editing
     Enable or disable editability of sample sheets in the project.
 Enable sheet synchronization